 (Question): What’s the difference between grains, seeds and nuts, and why are they generally no-go in paleo-primal diets?

 Gary Collins (Answer): Hey, everyone.
-This is Gary Collins, creator of www.thesimplelifenow.com and we have a Paleo question, a grains, seeds, and nuts question from Seth.
+We have a Paleo question, grains, seeds, and nuts question from Seth.
 He’s a little confused on this.
 This is actually pretty common.
-The Paleo diet can get confusing, and Primal is different from Paleo so there is some nuances there.
+The Paleo diet can get confusing, and Primal is different from Paleo so there are some nuances there.

 His question is, what’s the difference between grains, seeds and nuts and why are they a no‑go on the Paleo diet?